bitwarden/contributing-docs/docs/contributing/pull-requests/branching.md

 #### Syncing the Long-Lived Feature Branch

-We typically denote one person as being responsible for keeping the Long-Lived Feature Branch up to date.<bitwarden> In most cases this will be the TPC of the pod but can be anyone.</bitwarden> This person is responsible for keeping the feature branch reasonably up to date with master, preparing it for merge and more.
+We typically denote one person as being responsible for keeping the Long-Lived Feature Branch up to date.
+In most cases this will be the Tech Lead of the pod but can be anyone.
+This person is responsible for keeping the feature branch reasonably up to date with master, preparing it for merge and more.

 Due to how GitHub handles reviews, this person cannot also approve the final PR for the Long-Lived Feature Branch.
 The reviewer can be anyone in the pod.
 However, since the work this branch is